Cluster-DE/cariad-eng-it-frame-wp01/README.md

 - Two VNets, one per region (EU and US).
 - VNets are peered, with security managed at the VNet level using Network Security Groups (NSGs).

+## CI/CD Infrastructure

+We are utilizing GitHub Actions for our CI/CD Pipelines.
+With it, we are automating the deployment process of the infrastructure.

+The default Terraform commands are sequentially called:
+1. terraform init
+2. terraform plan
+3. terraform apply

+To secure our pipeline parameters, we save them into our GitHub secrets.
+Additionally we use a environment specific .tfvars file for security uncritical parameters.

 ## PowerShell VM Bootstrapping

 ### Script Functions